 This is obviously significantly before the advent of the souvenir spoon movement in the United States.

-I don't know if the engraving of "Edinburgh" was done at the time the spoon was made or at a later date.
+I suspect that this was an 'old spoon' that was updated in the Victorian style and that the engraving of "Edinburgh" was done at the time the spoon was reworked.

 We also know that some British caddy spoons from the early 1800's were used as souvenirs, but those are very rare and I do not have any pictures.